Randi Levine: Ambassador to Portugal

 On October 29, 2021, President Joe Biden nominated Levine to be the ambassador to Portugal.
 Hearings on her nomination were held before the Senate Foreign Relations Committee on February 8, 2022.
 The committee favorably reported her nomination to the Senate floor on March 8, 2022.
 The entire Senate confirmed Levine by voice vote on March 10, 2022.
 She presented her credentials to President Marcelo Rebelo de Sousa on April 22, 2022.

 During her tenure, Levine focused on strengthening U.S.-Portugal relations across defense, innovation, renewable energy, and cultural diplomacy.
 In an interview with Expresso's The Heart & Hustle podcast, she emphasized Portugal's ability to make an outsized impact on the international stage despite its relatively small size.

 Levine played a key role in advancing bilateral defense cooperation, culminating in Portugal's participation in a U.S. defense program shortly before her departure.
 This agreement, announced in January 2025, marked a significant step in aligning Portugal's military capabilities with NATO standards, enhancing interoperability between Portuguese and U.S. forces.

 In 2023, Ambassador Levine hosted the “Art in Embassies” celebration, which featured an exhibit at Casa Carlucci titled “Celebrating Diversity – Democracy and Representation in the Arts.”
 The event, opened by First Lady Jill Biden, included three days of public panels and discussions across Lisbon with prominent Portuguese and American artists.
 Levine also spearheaded numerous intercultural initiatives that highlighted the shared artistic heritage of Portugal and the United States.
 These included Diplomacia Hip Hop with Portuguese rapper Sam the Kid, Diplomacia Culinária featuring American chef Art Smith, and L'USAfonia, a free public concert where Portuguese-African musicians performed traditional American music to commemorate Black History Month.

 Ambassador Levine resigned on January 19, 2025, the day before Donald Trump was inaugurated for his second presidential term.
 Shortly before she left the post, she was awarded the Grand Cross of the Order of Prince Henry the Navigator by President Marcelo Rebelo de Sousa.

+She also is a distinguished fellow in the Atlantic Council's Transatlantic Security Initiative of the Scowcroft Center for Strategy and Security, a visiting fellow at Arizona State University’s Institute of Politics, and a writer who has published articles about arts and cultural diplomacy, the transatlantic alliance, public service, and energy and AI.